mslinn/quill-cache/README.md

 ### Asynchronous Drivers
 Asynchronous drivers are not currently supported by `quill-cache`, but there is an [open issue for this enhancement](https://github.com/mslinn/quill-cache/issues/2).
+If you have need for this, or if you are looking for a fairly easy F/OSS Scala project to burnish your resume with, you might want to submit a pull request for this behavior (it would closely model the asynch code).
-The database contexts `MysqlAsyncCtx` and `PostgresAsyncCtx` were written in anticipation of async support.
+The database contexts `MysqlAsyncCtx` and `PostgresAsyncCtx` have already been written in anticipation of async support.
-Similarly, `MysqlAsyncConfiguration` and `PostgresAsyncConfiguration` were written.
+Similarly, `MysqlAsyncConfiguration` and `PostgresAsyncConfiguration` have already been written.

 ### Working with DAOs

-See the unit tests for examples of how to use this library.
+See the unit tests for further examples of how to use this library.

 ## Scaladoc
 [Here](http://mslinn.github.io/quill-cache/latest/api/#model.persistence.package)